gfx-labs/ip-app/docs/docs/concepts/Governance/Overview.md

 An *Emergency Proposal* is a special proposal process with a unique voting period, quourm threshold, and timelock period.
 At launch the voting period is 12-hours and Emergency Proposals have a 6-hour time lock during which they are queued before execution.

-In order to initiate an Emergency Proposal, a proposer must have (or have been delegated) 0.1% of IPT supply.
+In order to initiate an Emergency Proposal, a proposer must have (or have been delegated) 0.10% of IPT supply.

-In order for an Emergency Proposal to be successful, it must have more Yes votes than No, and meet a quorum of 51% of IPT supply.
+In order for an Emergency Proposal to be successful, it must have more Yes votes than No, and meet a quorum of 50% of IPT supply.

 ## Voting Parameters
 The following, parameters are governed by the token holders:

+### Governance Parameters
+* proposalThreshold: 10000000

+#### Proposal Parameters
+* votingDelay (blocks): 13140
+* votingPeriod (blocks): 40320
+* proposalTimelockDelay (seconds): 172800
+* quorumVotes: 10000000

+#### Emergency Parameters
+* emergencyVotingPeriod (blocks): 6570
+* emergencyVotingTimelockDelay (seconds): 43200
-* proposal threshold:
+* emergencyQuorumVotes: 50000000
-* proposal voting period:
-* proposal quourm threshold:
-* proposal timelock period:
-* emergency proposal voting period:
-* emergency proposal quorum threshold:
-* emergency proposal timelock period: